 Measures such as the fitting of partial bulkheads or diaphragms are to be taken to limit the entry and spread of water above the bulkhead deck.
 When partial watertight bulkheads and diaphragms are fitted on the bulkhead deck, above or in the immediate vicinity of main subdivision bulkheads, their connections with the shell and bulkhead deck are to be watertight so as to restrict the flow of water along the deck when the ship is in a heeled damaged condition.
-Where the partial watertight bulkhead deck between is to be made effectively watertight.
+Where the partial watertight bulkhead does not line up with the bulkhead below, the bulkhead deck between is to be made effectively watertight.

-Table 1 : Doors
+Table 1: Doors

 Sliding type Hinged type Rolling

 remote operation indication on the bridge indica- tor on the bridge local opera- tion only remote operation indication on the bridge indica- tor on the bridge local opera- tion only type (cargo between deck spaces)

-water- below open at sea Х
+water- water- tight below the bulk- head open at sea Х

-tight the bulk- head deck the bulk- head normally closed (4) Х
+tight normally closed (4) Χ

 deck remain closed (4) X (1) X (1) (3)

-weath- above ertight / bulk- semi- head water- deck tight (2) open at sea Х Х
+weath- above open at sea Х Х

-bulk- head normally closed (4) Х Х
+semi- ertight / bulk- semi- head normally closed (4) Х Х

-deck remain closed (4) Х
+water- tight (2) remain closed (4) Х

-(1) The door is to be closed before the voyage commences.

-(2) Semi-watertight doors are required when they are located below the waterline at the equilibrium of the intermediate stages of flooding.

-(3) If the door is accessible during the voyage, a device which prevents unauthorised opening is to be fitted.

-(4) Notice to be affixed on both sides of the door: "to be kept closed at sea".
+- (1) The door is to be closed before the voyage commences. - (2) Semi-watertight doors are required when they are located below the waterline at the equilibrium of the intermediate stages of flooding. - (3) If the door is accessible during the voyage, a device which prevents unauthorised opening is to be fitted. - (4) Notice to be affixed on both sides of the door: "to be kept closed at sea".